-1. While the administration desires to provide a reasonable level of privacy, users of the school's computer and other equipment should be aware that the data they create on the systems remains the property of the school.

-2. Users are responsible for exercising good judgment regarding the reasonableness of network use.
-In the absence of policies and if there is any uncertainty, users should consult the CEO or Principal.

-3. The school recommends that any information that users consider sensitive or vulnerable not be transmitted through email.

-4. Encrypting email and documents is not permitted on the school's network.

-5. For security and network maintenance purposes, authorized individuals may monitor equipment, systems and network traffic at any time.

-6. The school reserves the right to audit networks and systems on a periodic basis to ensure compliance with this policy.

-7. Personal floppy discs and CDs are not permitted for use with school computers.
+- 1. While the administration desires to provide a reasonable level of privacy, users of the school's computer and other equipment should be aware that the data they create on the systems remains the property of the school. - 2.
+Users are responsible for exercising good judgment regarding the reasonableness of network use.
+In the absence of policies and if there is any uncertainty, users should consult the CEO or Principal. - 3.
+The school recommends that any information that users consider sensitive or vulnerable not be transmitted through email. - 4.
+Encrypting email and documents is not permitted on the school's network. - 5.
+For security and network maintenance purposes, authorized individuals may monitor equipment, systems and network traffic at any time. - 6.
+The school reserves the right to audit networks and systems on a periodic basis to ensure compliance with this policy. - 7.
+No personal devices are permitted for use with school computers.